compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 (`gb`) provides prediction intervals natively.

-The return value `est` is a dataframe that contains predicted values for each model parameter and 95% prediction intervals.
+The return value `est` is a dataframe that contains predicted values for each model parameter and 95% prediction intervals, which are conceptually in the same ball park as confidence intervals and HPD.

 ```python
 display(est)